DavidMertz/RegEx_Puzzles/book.md

 a little clever.

-If the quad isn't three digits beginning with a '2', it can either be three-digits beginning with 1 or 0.
-Conventionally, leading zeros or dropped, but that is not required.
+If the quad isn't three digits beginning with a '2', it can either be three-digits beginning with '1' or '0'.
+Conventionally, leading zeros are dropped, but that is not required.
 However, two-digit or one-digit numbers are also common; any such two- or one-digit numbers are permitted.
 So we make the initial `[01]` optional, and also make the final digit optional with `\d?`.
 This gives all and only the remaining permissible quads.

 \newpage